MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 We will opt to use the most up to date way of detecting wallet providers with EIP-6963.

-> [Why EIP-6963](https://eips.ethereum.org/EIPS/eip-6963): The current method where browser extensions inject Ethereum providers (EIP-1193) into window.ethereum leads to conflicts when multiple extensions are installed, due to a race condition that favors the last loaded wallet.
-This not only hampers user experience by restricting choice but also stifles new extension adoption by creating an unfair competitive landscape.
-Our proposal aims to improve Ethereum network interoperability and user experience by introducing a two-way communication protocol via window events, enabling users to choose their preferred wallet provider and promoting a fairer environment for all Wallet Providers.
+> [Why EIP-6963](https://eips.ethereum.org/EIPS/eip-6963): The current method where browser extensions inject Ethereum providers (EIP-1193) into `window.ethereum` leads to conflicts when multiple extensions are installed, due to a race condition that favors the last loaded wallet.
+This creates an undesirable user experience.
+EIP-6963 improves interoperability and user experience by introducing a two-way communication protocol via window events, enabling discovery and users ability to connect to their preferred wallet provider through a unique identifier.

 ```tsx title="App.tsx"
 import "./App.css";